Anton Harrison

 Summary

-Anton Harrison was selected in the 1st Round (#27 Overall) of the 2023 Draft out of University of Oklahoma.
+Anton Harrison was selected in Round 1 (#27 Overall) of the 2023 Draft out of University of Oklahoma.
 Harrison came into the NFL with excellent physical tools, strong pass‑protection technique, and high upside.
 His strengths center around his athleticism, movement, and foundational blocking skills.
 His primary areas for growth are more physical/run‑game traits, finishing in blocks, and rounding out his game for full‑time NFL every‑down success.
-With the right development and scheme, he projects as a very solid starting tackle with potential to grow into something more.
+Harrison suffered somewhat of a sophomore slump in 2024 but has since been challenged by new Jaguars Head Coach Liam Coen to play with more edge and tenacity.

 Strengths